EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Pragmatism minimizing Hezbollah provocations
+Pragmatism that minimizes Hezbollah provocations

 Discover how another country covers this same story.